arrow-left

 $args = apply_filters( 'archive_pages_pro_post_type_args', $args );

 The $args argument is an array of post type arguments.
-Please for the full set of arguments.
+Please see get_post_typesarrow-up-right for the full set of arguments.

 Head to Settings > Reading to Set Post Type Archives and the 404 Page